Brief Overview

 How much does it cost for meals?

-Everest Base camp route is a remote and rural area All the goods are carried by mules, and human muscles from Jiri that take 10 10–14 days and are supplied by charter planes, which makes it so expensive.
+Everest Base camp route is a remote and rural area All the goods are carried by mules, and human muscles from Jiri that take 10 to 14 days and are supplied by charter planes, which makes it so expensive.
 As the elevation increases, the price of food increases, and the menu choices decrease as it gets harder to transport more goods to remote places.
 The cost of each meal is approximately NPR 400–900 per meal but it might differ according to your selection of food.
 Approximately, it will cost USD 20–35, which should be enough for a day for simple meals and tea/ coffee, though it depends on your appetite and the number of meals you order.
 In every lodge, you are expected to eat in the same place where you sleep.
 You will enjoy every bite, every sip after a hard day’s trek, and the hard work of the men and mules required to carry them to such elevations.
 Every single piece of food feels worth every penny for the relief and joy.

 Drinks Cost